Saudi cleric calls for "urgent" action to stop Syria bloodshed

 Assad's forces announced a conditional Eid ceasefire on Thursday evening, responding to an appeal by international mediator Lakhdar Brahimi, though by Friday it had begun to unravel with fighting breaking out in various places.

-"The world should take moral and legal responsibility against the massacres and the oppression that the Syrian people are subjected to as well as the continuing violations in Palestine," said Taleb, one of the most senior clerics in the kingdom.
+"The world should take moral and legal responsibility against the massacres and the oppression that the Syrian people are subjected to as well as the continuing violations in Palestine," Taleb, one of the most senior clerics in the kingdom, said.

-"The war and destruction should be stopped and higher interests should be ahead of personal interests in order to stop the spilling of Muslims' blood," he added.
+"The war and destruction should be stopped and the higher interests should be ahead of personal interests in order to stop the spill of the Muslims' blood," he added.

 In his haj message to pilgrims on Thursday, Iran's Supreme Leader Ayatollah Ali Khamenei warned that bloodshed in Syria could spill across borders in the Middle East.
 Iran accuses Turkey and Gulf Arab states of fuelling the Syrian conflict by supporting rebels.